Entry requirements

 Career outcomes

 Your geology expertise will open doors to all sorts of exciting careers.
-You could be a mining geologist, extracting minerals and metals or planning and overseeing mining operations.
+You could be an exploration geologist, discovering the critical metals that we need for the energy transformation, or an environmental geoscientist, managing land and resources to enhance the environment.
 Perhaps you’ll monitor active volcanoes to predict eruptions and mitigate hazards for nearby populations.

 - Volcanologist